oheydrew/ca-term3project-docs/README.md

 # 5. Identify and describe the software (including databases) to be used in your App.

 ### Frontend:
 We will develop the frontend in JavaScript, using the React library.
 We will also use react-router to enable client-side routing and Webpack as our asset bundler.
+We intend to use custom styling with SCSS for the most part, subsidized by some premade components (such as the AirBNB DatePicker, and TimePicker components, which we will style accordingly).

+We plan to do a lot of the calculations of hours and overtime here, in the front-end, to take advantage of client CPU resources and not overload our server.

+For testing, we plan to implement Jest, and Enzyme for testing React components.

 ### Backend:
-We will develop the backend in JavaScript, using the express library to speed up the process.
+We will develop the backend in NodeJS, using the Express library to speed up the process.
+We will use custom middlewares for certain tasks, and plan to use PassportJS for Authentication, and PermitJS for Authorization.

+The backend will mostly be handling security with cookies, Authentication and Authorization, as well as storage and removal of data in the database.
+It will also act as a main entry point for our whole app, serving the relevant front-end index.js entry points according to the client's authorization.

+For testing, we plan to implement Jest for both Unit and Integration Tests.
+For Route Testing, we will use Supertest - a package that can make requests on behalf of our testing suite.

 ### Database:
 We will use MongoDB for our database.
-The plan is to install our database on the server, as opposed to using a third-party database manager like Atlas or mLab.
-We'll use the mongoose library to interact with our database.
+The plan is to install our database on the production server, as opposed to using a third-party database manager like Atlas or mLab, as this will give our app more speed.
+We'll use the mongoose library to interact with our database in our NodeJS Express backend.
+We will use Compass as a tool to inspect this database when necessary.

 ### Host:
 We will use DigitalOcean to host our App.
+This is a cloud provider much like AWS or GCS, but with a much simpler, more hands-on approach.
+This will allow us to SSH in to a Linux Compute Server, and allow us to install Node, and run our server in a server process, and our MongoDB in another.

+To begin with, we plan to employ the initial production 'semi manually', by remote-accessing the server with SSH.
+If time permits, we plan to implement containerization using Docker, and a CI tool such as TravisCI to help automate the production process.
+We are sceptical that we will have time for this, however.

 # 6. Identify and describe the network setup you will use in your development.

+Our app will not need to rely on any external network infrastructure.
+The system will be 'cloud based', that is, accessible through the internet for both employees and managers.
+This works best, especially for the employees, who will be able to access it from anywhere at any time.

 Our app will live in a DiginalOcean virtual computer.
 Users will enter the domain name, chicken-in.com, into their browser and the server will handle their requests, serve them static assets and serve them data in JSON format.
-Users will interact with our app entirely on the browser.
+Users will interact with our app entirely on their phones, or web browser.

+This will necessitate an understanding of Web and Internet infrastructure, as well as Internet Protocols and Production Environments.
+Our chosen production environment, digitalocean, will provide us with some new learnings along the way, but we are excited to tackle them.

 # 7. Identify and describe the infrastructure (i.e. hardware) that your App will run on.